-Quercus or Oak trees are grand looking trees that often have striking autumn colour.
+Oak trees, in the Quercus genus, are grand looking trees that often have attractively shaped leaves and striking autumn colour.
 Known as the King of Trees, Oak trees have punctuated the British countryside for as long as we can remember.
 They're steeped in history, being of great cultural, mythological and religious importance.

 Native to the Northern Hemisphere, Oak trees are a common feature amongst many landscapes in North America, China, Mexico and Europe.
 Oak trees are the UK's most common tree and have long dominated the British countryside.
 Known as the King of Trees, they have been a symbol for wisdom and strength and have played a large role in folklore.
 It was even thought that unless church pews were made from oak, your prayers would not be heard.

 There are many famous Oak trees in existance around the world today, admired for their height and age.
 Famous oak trees include: the Bowthorpe tree in Bowthorpe, Lincolnshire which is thought to be 1000 years old and the Minchenden tree in Southgate, London, considered to be the largest oak tree in England with a girth of 27ft.

 Oak wood is extremely dense, hard and strong.
 It is resistant to insect and fungal disease and has a high tannin content.
 These qualities, along with the attractive grain markings, mean it has been popularly cultivated for many different uses.
 Since the middle ages it has been a sought after wood used for prestigious buildings including the House of Commons in London and nowadays it is used for making flooring and timber frame buildings.